Cal Raleigh Player Props: Mariners vs. Guardians

 Cal Raleigh At The Plate

-- Raleigh has gotten a hit in four of six games this year (66.7%), with multiple hits twice.
+- In five of seven games this year (71.4%), Raleigh has reached base via hit, and that includes multiple hits twice.

-- In six games played this year, he has not hit a home run.
+- He has not hit a home run in his seven games this year.

-- In three games this season (50.0%), Raleigh has picked up an RBI, including two games with multiple runs batted in.
+- In three games this year (42.9%), Raleigh has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.